Lsam18/Lsam18/README.md

 A keen interest in staying ahead of industry trends.
 With a solid foundation in business and a pursuit of excellence, I've already embarked on a remarkable journey.
 Armed with problem-solving skills and a deep understanding of cybersecurity tools, I'm actively seeking internships and part-time roles to bolster my real-world experience.
 By 2025, armed with a degree and a clear vision.
 My journey doesn't stop there.
 I aspire to pursue a master's degree and collaborate with industry giants, all while making a meaningful impact in the realm of technology.

 ## Currently Working On
-🔭 **Network Traffic Analysis Tool** (May 2024 to Present)
+🔭 **Keylogger Development and Analysis** (May 2024 to Present)

-Developing a tool that monitors network traffic for suspicious activities, such as intrusion attempts or unusual data transfers.
-Utilizing machine learning algorithms to detect patterns indicative of cyber attacks.
+Developing a keylogger to understand the functionality and behavior of such malware.
+The project involves capturing keystrokes, securely logging them, and sending log files via email for analysis.
+Implemented advanced security measures to protect sensitive data and ensure ethical usage.
+Analyzing detection and mitigation techniques using various anti-malware tools and enhancing the keylogger's stealth capabilities.

 ## Skills
 | Skill                                         | Associated Project         |